-Every platform has it’s own pros and cons, it’s all about our priorities how we would like to spend our holiday.
-Choose a quaint boutique hotel when in Paris, or an Airbnb home in a high rise apartment of New York.
+Every platform has its own pros and cons, it’s all about our priorities and how we would like to spend our holiday.
+Choose a quaint boutique hotel when in Paris, or an Airbnb home in a high-rise apartment in New York.

 When booking an Airbnb, always look for traveller’s reviews, how the bed is and above all, the location.

 Which one would you pick – Airbnb vs Hotel?
 Do share your experiences with me!